 Proposal means a proposal, letter of interest, letter of participation or offer by any proposer in response to any kind of invitation, request or public announcement to submit such proposal, letters of interest, letter of participation or offer to perform the agreement.

 [[X]]>>AA<<.
-Proposer mean submits a pro

 Proposer means any firm that submits a proposal to provide professional services.